 Our first bit of advice is to see this job role not only as a support function but as a way to help someone create value.
 To do that, you’ll need to prove yourself as marketable, and as opposed to being just an all-around VA, you can opt to specialize as an Amazon VA, Shopify VA, and the like.

 The latter could also net you higher profits for your expertise.

 What are some other skills we feel any aspiring VA needs to become exceptional?
 Here’s a short list of where to start and what to market to your future clients!

-- Basic accounting skills.
-Your boss shouldn’t contract you as their personal bookkeeper if that’s not your skill set, but it always helps to have as good an understanding of the numbers as possible.
+Your boss shouldn’t employ you as their personal bookkeeper if that’s not your skill set, but it always helps to have as good an understanding of the numbers as possible.
 Also prove that you’re willing to learn and be careful with information on the company’s finances, and your boss will trust you with it.

-- Tech skills and training.
 Of course, tech skills also matter a lot.
-You’ll be much more attractive to your prospects if you can certify mastery of different hardware and software tools, and if you have certification that you’ve completed relevant courses.
+You’ll be much more attractive to your prospects if you can certify mastery of different hardware and software tools and if you have a certification that you’ve completed relevant courses.

 Last but not least, your communication skills will make a difference on your productivity and in the company’s everyday operations.

 It’s not only an issue of getting better at English, but learning and engaging with different cultures and social classes, keeping in touch constantly, and fine-tuning communication systems as you go.

 In the end, we say that it’s okay to be a little afraid, as you can’t master every skill in an instant.
 We assure you that you’ll get braver over time and with consistent engagement.

 Market yourself as a VA equipped with these skills, as well as these values: reliability and trustworthiness, resilience, resourcefulness, and a problem-solver mentality.